theunixman/lmn/README.md

 on your own version of the project, you might be in the middle of a process that their version does not know how to handle or that their program hasn't been updated to your version yet.

+If you use an unsupported version of MAC, you might need XCODE from the appstore.
+Last I heard, a lot of versions are free.
+I don't know EXACTLY what it does, but I know it has helped people be able to run code in python, java and C languages while using old MACS.

 If you are running different versions of your program or you are looking at a friend's repo, I do this every time I change between those repos: follow the next paragraph of instructions: